jiexinhuang/grasshopper_paginate/README.md

 * When gap is clicked, display an input field for exact page number, hit enter will navigate the the particular page
 * Change default inner_window to 1
 * When total count is no more than 1.5 times of per_page count, do not show pagination links, display all records
+* Give user the option to provide per page input number

 ## Installation